tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LP_Ins_Viz_Options.md

   ![opt_title.png](Images/opt_title.png)

+If time remains, discuss how to use the `opts` function to switch the x and y axes.

-* The `invert_axis` option is used to change the orientation of a visualization.
+* The `invert_axes` option is used to change the orientation of a visualization.
 An example of this would be showing a bar chart with bars moving horizontally rather than vertically.

   ```python
   # Invert axes